All cabins outward facing with decent sized picture windows

 Children aged 6 years and over are welcome on board the Isabela II.
 A trip to the Galapagos is both fun and educational for children, who will enjoy the excitement of coming face to face with the local wildlife.
 During selected dates the Isabela II operates dedicated family departures, with specially designed excursions for children, competitions, games and educational materials.

 The upper deck on Isabela II has an open air Jacuzzi, an exercise room and a bar with a spacious outdoor seating area and an observation area for dolphin and whale watching.
 On the main deck one also finds a bar lounge, natural history library, boutique and dining area.
-Isabela II is also equipped with a glass bottom boat, kayaks, snorkeling equipment and wet suits for the use of guests.
+Isabela II is also equipped with a glass bottom boat, kayaks, snorkelling equipment and wet suits for the use of guests.

 The Isabela II has a crew of 24, plus three bilingual naturalist guides and one medical officer.
 All are highly experienced and expert in their fields.
 Isabela II also occasionally runs specialist interest cruises on selected dates, including photography cruises accompanied by a professional nature photographer and geology cruises accompanied by a highly knowledgeable geologist.

 Guests on board Isabela II have the opportunity to participate in the daily visits to the islands, led by the ship's expert bilingual naturalist guides.
-There is also plenty of time to enjoy swimming, snorkeling with the wildlife, trips on their glass bottomed boat, kayaking and stargazing.
+There is also plenty of time to enjoy swimming, snorkelling with the wildlife, trips on their glass bottomed boat, kayaking and stargazing.
 Natural history talks are also given by the guides and give the perfect opportunity to learn more about the fascinating local wildlife.

 Since the length of cruise varies and the visits to the islands are strictly regulated to ensure minimal impact on the wildlife, it is important for us to know if there are any particularly animals that you would like to see because each island is home to its own range of species.